-Can you earn high school credits for an ROP class?
+Can I earn high school credits for an ROP class?

 Yes.
 Upon successful completion of an ROP course, credits and grades may be issued and applied toward high school graduation.

-Why should I take ROP if I'm going to college?
+Why should I take an ROP class if I'm going to college?

 Whether a student plans to go to a university, college, or directly into the workforce, effective job skills and experience are an asset.
 ROP courses may give students an edge in obtaining entrance into a variety of related college and university majors.
 Tri-Valley ROP has agreements with Las Positas College in Livermore and Chabot College in Hayward which permit students who have successfully completed selected courses to receive college credits and to enroll in training at the community college without having to repeat previously covered material.
 In most cases, these credits are transferrable to four-year colleges.

-Can a student attend an ROP class that is not on their home campus?
+Can I attend an ROP class that is not on my home campus?